captFuture/drawbot/README.md

 ### Printable Parts

 ### Everything Else
-The Stepper controllers used are doing 1/8 microstepping by default (took me a while till i found this out) As i have a slightly different hardware, the circumfence of my spools - therefore i had to change the mm per step value in config.json  ("stepsPerMM": [ )
+The Stepper controllers currently are closed loop Steppers from Makerbase.
+As i have a slightly different hardware, the circumfence of my spools - therefore i had to change the mm per step value in config.json  ("stepsPerMM": [ )

 SVG HINTS:
-The whole artwork should be in one group
-Text has to be converted to paths

 INKSCAPE HINTS:
 Export with ABSOLUTE path format: Settings > Iput/output > SVG-output...